Bazigar

 - Youth Leadership Roles

-- Youth are increasingly taking on leadership roles within the community, advocating for education and cultural preservation.
+- Youth are taking on leadership roles within the community, promoting education and cultural pride.

 - Innovation And Startups